tc39/notes/es7/2016-05/may-25.md

 LBR: TC39 agreed to deprecate the python runner in 2014, we want to remove it from test262 as it demands extra energy on a deprecated tool while implementing new features.

-FST: We can work it out.
+EFT: We can work it out.
 It does not need to move it to a new TC39's repository.

 _many_: let's remove it.